Sporsho52/Hand-Gesture-controlled-car/README.md

 Getting Started
 1. Clone the repository
 git clone https://github.com/yourusername/recruitment-gesture-bot.git
-2. Set up the Python environment and required libraries.
+2. Set up the Python environment and required libraries. (check libraries for guide)
 3. Upload the Arduino code to the ESP32.
 4. Run the Python script for gesture detection.
-5. Control the bot using predefined hand gestures.
+5. Control the car using predefined hand gestures.

 Contributions and improvements are welcome!
 Please open an issue to discuss changes before submitting pull requests.